 Server Side Data Hydration

-ReactDOM.renderToString with that data.
-Server side data hydration refers the redux initial store data that was used for
+Server side data hydration sends the redux initial store data (that was used for

 Although Electrode provides server side rendering by default, it provides modes where it can be turned off by passing an argument as a part of the URI.